pfdubois/BridgeBidding/source/MajorOpenings.rst

 is  called a :term:`limit raise` because the bid limits your strength to this narrow range.

-We bid 2♣!(limit raise, 3 or more cards) to make a limit raise.
+We bid 2♣!(limit raise, 3 or more trump) to make a limit raise.
 This is a conventional bid called :ref:`Reverse Drury <Reverse_Drury>`, discussed next.

-Drury is off with any kind of interference and 2♣ goes back to its natural meaning, five+ clubs with invitational values.
+Drury is off with any kind of interference and 2♣ goes back to its natural meaning,
+|5ormore| clubs with invitational values.
+Your priorities are:

 * Bid 2♣!(limit raise), forcing.
-* Over 1♥, bid 1♠ with |4ormore| spades; your bid shows at least competitive values.
-* Bid 2♥ over 1♠ with |5ormore| hearts;
-* Bid 2♦ over 1M with |5ormore| diamonds;
+* If you can't raise, bid your longest suit.
+If you have two four-card suits bid the cheapest.
+If you have two |5ormore| card suits, bid the higher-ranked.
-* Bid 2N with a balanced hand.
+* Bid 2N with a balanced hand and 11-|bad12| points.
+With 10 HCP and no fit, it is probably best to treat the hand as a bad 10 and just bid 1N.
-* Bid 3♣ with an invitational hand and usually six clubs.
+* Bid 3♣ with an invitational hand and |6ormore| clubs.
 * If your invitational hand revalued to game, use Drury.
 Give partner a chance to say he opened light.
 You can bid game on your next bid if he doesn't reply 2M.